What is universal access?

 As part of universal access, an early childhood teacher will work with your child for at least 15 hours a week for 40 weeks a year, or 600 hours a year, in a preschool, kindergarten, school or child care centre, or in some other early learning setting.

-Early childhood education and learning is more than just making sure children are ready for school.
+Early childhood education and care is more than just making sure children are ready for school.
 It helps children start developing skills they’ll use in all areas of their lives, for the rest of their lives.

 State and territory governments are responsible for education in the year before full-time school.
-Each state and territory government has agreed with the Australian Government about how it will make sure that children have universal access to high-quality early childhood education programs.
+Each state and territory government has agreed with the Australian Government about how it will make sure that children have universal access to high-quality early childhood education and care programs.

 Universal access costs